-If you’ve had your fill of camping, an exceptionally rated property, Shimbwe Meadows Guest House is only 19-miles from Kilimanjaro and offers incredible views of the mountain.
+If you’ve had your fill of camping, an exceptionally rated property, Shimbwe Meadows Guest House is only 19 miles from Kilimanjaro and offers incredible mountain views.

 13. Torres del Paine – Chile

-The “O” circuit will take you past the iconic peaks, glaciers, and incredibly blue lakes of the park.
+The “O” circuit will take you past the park’s iconic peaks, glaciers, and incredibly blue lakes.
 It encompasses the “W” trail with more backcountry.

 Backpackers flock to Thailand in winter because the temperatures are glorious and there are numerous sunny beaches to enjoy.

-Here people tend to spend a few months exploring the nation’s many natural treasures, fascinating culture, and impressive temples.
+Here, people spend a few months exploring the nation’s many natural treasures, fascinating culture, and impressive temples.
 The food is excellent and generally inexpensive too.